 Cost of goods sold (COGS) is often reviewed at a detailed level.
 Although this area is not necessarily one that can be prepared for prior to an audit, there will be many inventory invoices and other supporting documents selected once audit field work begins.

-FINANCIAL AUDIT CHECKLIST Part 4: Trial Balance and PBC List
+Audit Checklist Part 4: Trial Balance & PBC List

 After year-end close and before an audit starts, the trial balance will be requested by the auditors.
 This will provide a roadmap for testing activity and assessment of materiality.
 Soon after, the company will receive the PBC list which will not only include many of the items listed in the financial audit checklist above but also many items specific to the line of business.